Autumn Deals & Coupon Codes for 2023

 • Don’t leave zippers open, as it may result in snagging other clothing or damage to the door and interior drum.

-• Don’t wash heavy towels or bed sheets alone, as this can cause an out-of-balance load.
+• Don’t wash heavy towels or bed sheets alone, which can cause an out-of-balance load.
 Always include smaller items in the load, also.

-Is Your Washing Machine Having Problems?
-Let Us Fix it Today!
+Is Your Washing Machine Still Experiencing Issues?
+Let Us Fix It For You Today!

 Caring for your front-load washer may take a little extra time, but by following these simple steps, your investment will continue running trouble-free for years to come.
 If you have questions about washer maintenance or require a service visit, contact FIX Appliances CA online or call 888-242-0777 today.
 We offer our appliance repair services in Barrie, Simcoe County, Toronto and all of the GTA, with same-day washer repair also available.